-For the PACE protocol according to [ICAO-SAC], the following steps shall be performed:
+For the PACE protocol according to [ICAO-9303] part 11, the following steps shall be performed:

-- the travel document's chip encrypts a nonce with the shared password, derived from the MRZ resp.
-CAN data and transmits the encrypted nonce together with the domain parameters to the terminal. - (ii) The terminal recovers the nonce using the shared password, by (physically) reading the MRZ resp.
-CAN data. - (iii) The travel document's chip and terminal computer perform a Diffie-Hellmann key agreement together with the ephemeral domain parameters to create a shared secret.
+- (i) the travel document's chip encrypts a nonce with the shared password, derived from the MRZ resp.
+CAN data and transmits the encrypted nonce together with the domain parameters to the terminal. - (ii) The terminal recovers the nonce using the shared password, by (physically) reading the MRZ or CAN data.
+This nonce shall be converted to a group generator using one of the following mapping algorithms, which maps a static generator to an ephemeral generator: - a.
+Generic mapping (PACE-GM) or - b.
+Integrated mapping PACE-IM) - (iii) The travel document's chip and terminal computer perform a Diffie-Hellmann key agreement together with the ephemeral domain parameters to create a shared secret.
 Both parties derive the session keys KMAC and KENC from the shared secret. - (iv) Each party generates an authentication token, sends it to the other party and verifies the received token.